A letter from our Chief Regulatory Officer, Deven McGraw

 Ciitizen regularly publishes blog posts and invites any individual to sign up to receive these posts via e-mail.
 E-mail addresses are collected from these individuals and used by Ciitizen or a contracted service provider solely to send these blog posts and other Ciitizen marketing or promotional material.
 Note that individuals who create an account on our service will receive e-mails that contain newsletters, links to blog posts and other marketing or promotional content.
 Any individual – whether or not a Ciitizen account holder – may opt out of receiving any communications from us by following the unsubscribe link in the communications.

 The Ciitizen website may from time to time allow you to participate in blog discussions, message boards, chat rooms, and other forms of social networking and to post reviews.
 These forums are accessible to others and information you post can be read, collected, shared, or otherwise used by anyone who accesses the forum.
-If you post content to information sharing forums, including any information about the movies you rent or view, you are doing so by choice and you are providing consent to the disclosure of this information.
+If you post content to information sharing forums, including any information about your health, you are doing so by choice and you are providing consent to the disclosure of this information.

 Integrity and Retention of Personal Information